kamran674/kamran0674/README.md

 <h1 align="center">⚡ ByteSmith</h1>

 <p align="center">
-Hi there! 👋 I'm Kamran — a code craftsman sculpting powerful solutions in C++ and Python, driven by curiosity and creativity. 🚀
+Hi there! 👋 I'm Malik Kamran Ali— a code craftsman sculpting powerful solutions in C++ and Python, driven by curiosity and creativity. 🚀
 </p>

 ---